 Stolen Banksy honoring Bataclan victims found in Italy

-The L’Aquila prosecutors office said the work was recovered on Wednesday during a search of a home in Tortoreto, a city near the Adriatic coast in the Abruzzo region’s Teramo province.
-It had been “hidden well" in the attic, prosecutors said in statement.
+L’Aquila prosecutors said the work was recovered on Wednesday during a search of a home in the countryside of Tortoreto, near the Adriatic coast in the Abruzzo region’s Teramo province.
+It had been “hidden well" in the attic, prosecutors said.

-Authorities said they were still investigating how the artwork arrived in Italy and the role of the Italians involved.
-They said the discovery was the fruit of a joint Italian-French police investigation.

 French officials last year announced the theft of the piece, a black image appearing to depict a person mourning that was painted on one of the Bataclan’s emergency exit doors.